 Here are five must-see American historical sites that you can visit in London today.
-They are not in any order or category, but having said that, we should start from where the Mayflower set sail in the first place!
+They are not in any order or category, but start from where the Mayflower set sail.

 1 The Mayflower Pub